20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 Do make sure you check if you will need planning permission for a loft conversion of this size and scale.

-With multi-generational homes becoming the norm thanks to rising housing costs and an ageing population, if you've already got plenty of bedrooms, you may be considering a dormer loft conversion to add an extra living room rather than a bedroom.
+With multi-generational homes becoming the norm thanks to rising housing costs and an ageing population, if you've already got plenty of bedrooms, you may be considering a dormer loft conversion idea to add an extra living room rather than a bedroom.
 After all, no-one wants to fall out over the TV remote.

-Linking to the dark window frames and downpipes, choosing an alternative exterior material is also a good way of visually showing the different stages of a property's life – something I discovered planners embrace when I undertook my own listed building project.
+Linking to the dark window frames and downpipes, choosing an alternative exterior material is also a good way of visually showing the different stages of a property's life.
+Instead of trying to disguise the additions, make them obvious so that the enhancements you've made are clear and recognisable.

-15. Add floor-to-ceiling windows for maximum light
+18. Add floor-to-ceiling windows for maximum light

 Adding an extra floor to your home can provide you with a completely different view of your surrounding area.
 Floor-to-ceiling glazing will maximise natural light as well as those rooftop and tree-filled vistas, and with a comfy armchair in front of the window you'll even have a prime viewing spot for magical sunrises and sunsets.